opensearch-project/opensearch-build/README.md

 ### Creating a New Version

 OpenSearch and OpenSearch Dashboards are distributed as bundles that include both core engines and plugins.
 Each new OpenSearch release process starts when any one component increments a version, typically on the `main` branch.
 For example, [OpenSearch#1192](https://github.com/opensearch-project/OpenSearch/pull/1192) incremented the version to 2.0.
 The [automation process in this repo](.github/workflows/manifests.yml) will notice this change and create a new manifest in [manifests](./manifests).
 [Another workflow](.github/workflows/releases.yml) will open an issue for this new release.
 A job is then (manually) added to the OpenSearch Jenkins CI to start building this new version.

+### Onboarding a new plugin

+Plugin owners can follow the [Onboarding document](ONBOARDING.md) to onboard their plugins to the release process.

 ### Building and Testing an OpenSearch Distribution